grab/engineering-blog/_posts/2022-03-11-real-time-data-ingestion.md

 Real time ingestion is playing a pivotal role in Grab’s ecosystem.
 It:

 * boosts data pipelines with less read pressure imposed on databases shared among various services;
-* empowers real time business decisions with assured resource efficiency;
+* empowers real-time business decisions with assured resource efficiency;
 * provides data replication among tables residing in various regions; and
 * delivers audit trails that either keep complete history or help unearth fraudulent operations.

-Since this project launched, we have made crucial enhancements to facilitate daily operations with several inhouse products that are used for data onboarding, quality checking, maintaining freshness, etc.
+Since this project launched, we have made crucial enhancements to facilitate daily operations with several in-house products that are used for data onboarding, quality checking, maintaining freshness, etc.

 We will continuously improve our platform to provide users with a seamless experience in data ingestion, starting with unifying our internal tools.
-Apart from providing a unified platform, we will also contribute more ideas to the ingestion, extending it to Azure and GCP, supporting multi catalogue and offering multi-tenancy.
+Apart from providing a unified platform, we will also contribute more ideas to the ingestion, extending it to Azure and GCP, supporting multi-catalogue and offering multi-tenancy.

-In our next blog, we will drill down to other interesting features of real time ingestion, such as how ordering is achieved in different cases and custom partitioning in real time ingestion.
+In our next blog, we will drill down to other interesting features of real-time ingestion, such as how ordering is achieved in different cases and custom partitioning in real-time ingestion.
 Stay tuned!

 ## Join us
 Grab is a leading superapp in Southeast Asia, providing everyday services that matter to consumers.
 More than just a ride-hailing and food delivery app, Grab offers a wide range of on-demand services in the region, including mobility, food, package and grocery delivery services, mobile payments, and financial services across over 400 cities in eight countries.